Marc Turtletaub: Producer

 In 2014 Turtletaub started a TV division, Big Beach TV, which works closely with his L.A. affiliate, Beachside, focusing on micro-budget features and digital content.
 Through Big Beach TV, Turtletaub has produced the Starz drama Vida and Elizabeth Olsen's "engrossing" Sorry for Your Loss.
 Vida has been described as groundbreaking; it has the first all-Latinx writers room on TV, with several queer writers and all but one writer identifying as female.
 It has created "a safe space for stories regarding Latinx and freedom of sexual identity."
 A critical and ratings success, it has allowed the Mexican-American and queer "communities to feel recognized in a way that the vast majority of television does not."
 In 2021 Vida received an Imagen nomination for Best Primetime Program – Comedy.
 Turtletaub was executive producer of the filmed version of the Obie and New York Drama Critics' Circle award-winning Broadway play What the Constitution Means to Me, starring Heidi Schreck.
 It began streaming on Amazon Prime October 16, 2020.
 The production has been described as a "flashing catastrophe alert."
 In 2021 Turtletaub, along with Alex Turtletaub and Saraf, was an executive producer of the IDA Award nominee HBO documentary series Nuclear Family; Big Beach was one of the production companies.

-In February, 2022, Big Beach closed its New York office and laid off an unknown number of staff, including from the Los Angeles-based site.
-Saraf had already "quietly" left Big Beach in 2021.
+In February, 2022, Big Beach moved its headquarters to Los Angeles and laid off an unknown number of staff.
+Saraf had "quietly" left in 2021.
 The cuts have been described as a sign of the difficulty facing indie filmmakers, "even those with awards pedigree and decades of survival."
+Big Beach announced in 2024 that they had fully relocated to Los Angeles, and that their films Out of My Mind (film) and Winner (2024 film) would premiere at the 2024 Sundance Film Festival.

 His theatrical producing debut was in 2009, the Off-Broadway Sleepwalk with Me.
 Broadway productions include the revivals of Of Mice and Men, Sylvia, Burn This (2019) and Les Liaisons Dangereuses.